 - Medicine for long-term health problems

 These costs can appear without warning, which is why planning ahead is important.
+A small monthly emergency fund can make future vet bills easier to manage.

 - Set aside a small amount of money each month for vet emergencies